TanmayaChaudhary/write_a_data_science_blog_post/README.md

 tmdb-movies.csv- Contains the raw data to be processed.

 ### Process involved

+The process starts with business understanding.
-Preparing data- In this section of the report, we will load in the data, check for cleanliness, and then trim and clean the dataset for analysis.
+Posing Question- All the relevant question are posted Preparing data- In this section of the report, we will load in the data, check for cleanliness, and then trim and clean the dataset for analysis.

-Posing Question- All the relevant question are posted

 Analysing Modelling and Visualizing- Here we analyse,model and finally make plots to visulize them.
+Evaluation- Finally all the evaluations are made

 ### Conclusion
 After having look at different data we can definitely conclude that making movie is a growing business.
 Also among the movies Action and Adventure genre have the greatest success.